zhasmin-roumieh/CONSENT-TO-THE-CITY/README.md

 A character selection screen appears.
 You pick who — or what — you are entering the city as: a Human, Pigeon, Fox, Rat, Root system, Ghost, Algorithm, Cloud, Bee, or Microbe.
 Your character determines how the city is perceived and what AI images get generated later.
 This choice matters.
 A pigeon and an algorithm standing at the same corner are not in the same city.

 **3. The map**
-You arrive at a 3D map of your city.
-Coloured dots mark every playable location — the colour codes the type of space (monument, district, waterfront, market, park, etc.).
+You arrive at a map of your city and you can always change the city.
+Coloured dots mark every playable location.
 Click any dot.
 The map tilts, the buildings extrude, and a panel slides in from the right.

 **4. Terms & Conditions**
 Before you can enter the space, you are presented with a formal access document.
 It describes the atmosphere of the location, lists who currently holds a territorial claim over it, and gives you a set of consent clauses — absurdist, poetic, and uncomfortably plausible.
 You have two options: **Accept** or **Decline**.